42willdo/42willdo.github.io/_posts/2020-08-29-BaltictoPoland.md

 2.25 Liters of Water

-Second set of clothing, spare parts, maps and a first aid kit:
+Second set of clothing, spare parts, maps and a first aid kit

 Total weight with bike and all bags: **19.6kg (40pounds)**